jamesdube/init-c/README.md

 # init-c

-10kb Init Container for Kubernetes for probing dependant services
+Init Container for probing dependant services in Kubernetes

 ## About